-In summary, the limited data available supports the definition of a S outhern Migatory stock of coastal morphotype bottlenose dolphins; however, there is a large amount of uncertainty in its spatial movements.
+In summary, the limited data available supports the definition of a Southern Migatory Stock of coastal morphotype bottlenose dolphins; however, there is a large amount of uncertainty in its spatial movements.
 The seasonal movements are best described by tag telemetry data.
-During the fall (October-December), this stock occupies waters of southern North Carolina (South of Cape Lookout) where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern Florida where it overlaps spatially with the Southern Migratory stock moves as far south as northern System Stock moves north to waters of North Carolina Estuarine System stock.
-In summer months (July-September), the stock is presumed to occupy coastal waters north of Cape Lookout, North Carolina, to the eastern shore of Virginia (Figure 1).
-It is possible that these animals also occur inside the Chesapeake Bay and in nearshore coastal waters where there is evidence that Northern North Carolina Estuarine System stock animals also occur.
+During the fall (October-December), this stock occupies waters of southern North Carolina (South of Cape Lookout) where it overlaps spatially with the Southern North Carolina Estuarine System Stock in coastal waters.
+In winter months (January-March), the Southern Migratory Stock moves as far south as northern Florida where it overlaps spatially with the South Carolina where it overlaps system Stocks.
+In spring (April-June), the stock moves north to waters of North Carolina Estuarine System Stock.
+In summer months (July-August), the stock is presumed to occupy coastal waters north of Cape Lookout, North Carolina, to the eastern shore of Virginia (Figure 1).
+It is possible that these animals also occur inside the Chesapeake Bay and in nearshore coastal waters where there is evidence that Northern North Carolina Estuarine System Stock animals also occur.